cfabianski/cfabianski.github.io/_posts/2014-10-23-how-to-represent-a-world-tree-structure.md

 ## Benchmarks

-I wanted to measure the impact on a rake task to add 1200+ nodes.
+I wanted to measure the impact on a script that adds 1200+ nodes in the existing tree.
-This rake task is pretty naïve and is hitting ActiveRecord and the validations but this will give you a good idea of how better it is.

-`awesome_nested_set`:

-{% highlight bash %}
-real    8m2.574s
-user    4m49.298s
-sys     0m31.666s
-{% endhighlight %}

-`ltree_hierarchy`:

-{% highlight bash %}
-real    1m10.675s
-user    1m0.244s
-sys     0m5.700s
-{% endhighlight %}
+With `awesome_nested_set`, the script runs in 8 minutes.
+With `ltree_hierarchy`, the script runs in 1 minutes.

-For this benchmark, I've just switched from `awesome_nested_set` to `ltree_hierarchy`.
-Nothing else.
+For this test, I only switched the library from `awesome_nested_set` to `ltree_hierarchy`.
+8 times faster... not bad.

 ## Conclusion

-We recently made the switch from `awesome_nested_set` to `ltree_hierarchy` and so far so good.
+Few months after the switch from `awesome_nested_set` to `ltree_hierarchy` and so far so good.
 We were massively caching the tree structure to answer faster to some queries.
 Every time we were performing an update in the tree we had to rebuild the cache.

 The main problem is that we were not able to easily retrieve the informations we needed.

-SQL query + Cache together aren't good friends, isn't it?
+SQL query + Cache together aren't good friends, are they?

-We came back to the basics and we just got rid of the cache.
-We were also able to provide some JSON from out of the database to reduce the impact of not relying on a caching layer anymore.
+We came back to the basics and we just got rid of the extra cache layer.
+We were also able to provide some JSON out of the database to reduce the impact of not relying on a caching layer anymore.

-Thanks for reading.
+Note: the 14th of October, Rob transfered the ownership of his 2 gems (`ltree_hierarchy` and `hstore_translate`) to Leadformance.
+The idea of these 2 gems has been discussed internally when we were exchanging about how to improve the things.
+Out of these discussions, he developed the idea and open sourced them.

+:heart: Rob.

 [bridge]: http://www.leadformance.com
 [ancestors]: https://github.com/collectiveidea/awesome_nested_set/blob/08d522ad02ad6c0fff922fef9e96ae7a210a1b56/lib/awesome_nested_set/model/relatable.rb#L13-L17